 There have been a few upgrades to the boat this year too, ready for the season.

-I have had a wish for several years to change the backstay from one single stay that could not be adjusted under sail, to a bridle with block and tackle.
+I has had a wish for several years to change the backstay from one single stay that could not be adjusted under sail, to a bridle with block and tackle.
 Hans G. Sørensen at Ship Shape, Stavanger, built it for me during the winter, and I could install it in time for spring season in April.
 It has a purchase of 1:32.

 I am very happy with it so far.
 Although the mast head rig does not give the same possibility to bend the mast as on a fractional rig, I can still give it some bend.
 But the main advantage is to be able to tension the forestay under sail.
 I can now make it much tighter than it used to be, or slacken it for downwind sailing.